-This guide is designed for graduate students in the School of Public Policy and Administration, though anyone doing research on philanthropy, or nonprofits may find help here.
-If you need further assistance, get in touch!
+This guide is designed for graduate students in the School of Public Policy and Administration, though anyone doing research on philanthropy or nonprofits may find help here.
+If you need further assistance, please use the links in the Contact box.
 I am available by email as well as for virtual meetings.

 Video: Search strategies and Omni